marcosrego-web/strapi-plugin-copy-any-component/README.md

 ## Support

-For issues and questions, please open an issue on GitHub.
+For issues, please open an issue on [GitHub](https://github.com/metehankasapp/strapi-plugin-copy-any-component/issues).